panosstav/panosstav.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Naval Architect & Marine Engineer @ NTUA
+subtitle: Marine & AI Engineer

-profile:
+#profile:
-  align: right
+#  align: right
-  image: profile3.jpg
+#  image: profile3.jpg
-  image_circular: false # crops the image to make it circular
+#  image_circular: false # crops the image to make it circular
-  more_info: >
+#  more_info: >
 #  <p>555 your office number</p>
 #  <p>123 your address street</p>
 #  <p>Your City, State 12345</p>